 In addition to active restoration, the ASRP Steering Committee also recognizes that the protection of existing functioning aquatic habitat will be necessary to achieve the goals of the plan.

 Habitat Restoration Grants – Getting Projects on the Ground

 In April 2016, the State provided approximately $6 million in grants to public and non-profit organizations in Grays Harbor, Lewis County, and Thurston County for 28 habitat restoration projects in the Chehalis River Basin.
 Most of the grant projects were designed to restore fish passage in streams where it is partially or fully blocked by culverts (pipes under roads) and other man-made structures.
 Altogether, these projects will open more than 130 miles of streams to migrating salmon and other aquatic species.

 The competitive grant process was conducted by the Washington Department of Fish and Wildlife (WDFW) and the Chehalis Basin Lead Entity’s Habitat Work Group.
 Proposals were selected for funding by biologists, engineers, and habitat restoration professionals from WDFW, the U.S. Fish and Wildlife Service, the Quinault Indian Nation, and a representative of the Chehalis Basin Lead Entity’s citizen advisory committee.
 The state Recreation and Conservation Office (RCO) is administering the funds and overseeing the projects.

 For additional information about these restoration projects, please see WDFW’s April 4, 2016 News Release.

 In addition to restoration projects, there will be a significant effort in the basin to remove fish passage barriers and to protect critical habitat.
-Eleven individual undersized culverts will be replaced with bridges or larger culverts in the next two years, and an additional six culvert improvements will be engineered to construct at a later time.
-Once complete, the projects will open up 32.5 miles of stream habitat for migrating salmon.
+Eleven undersized culverts will be replaced with bridges or larger culverts in the next two years, and an additional six culvert improvements will be engineered to construct at a later time.
+Once complete, the projects will open 32.5 miles of stream habitat for migrating salmon.